OpenDSA/OpenDSA/RST/en/PL/ChurchNumerals.rst

 -  FALSE = :math:`\lambda x.  \lambda y.y`
 -  AND = :math:`\lambda p. \lambda q.((p \; q) \; FALSE)`

-The following slideshow indicates how TRUE AND FALSE is :math:`\beta` reduced.
+Note that AND is a curried function of the two variables *p* and *q*.
+The following slideshow indicates how TRUE AND FALSE, which is ((AND TRUE) FALSE) in curried form, is :math:`\beta` reduced.

 .. inlineav:: church_bool ss
    :long_name: Church boolean slideshow